OCExercise/haskellbook-solutions/chapters/chapter05/README.md

     ```
     Let's look at the type signature and break it down.
     ```haskell
         product  ::  (Num a, Foldable t)  =>  t  a   -> a --  |_____| |__| |_________________| |__| |___| |_____|
     --     |     |            |           |     |      |
     --     1     2            3           4     5      6
     ```
     1. Name of the function.
 In this case, `product`.
-    2. `::` is nn annotation operator, represented infix, which relates a name `foo` (to the left) with its type and type constraints (i.e., `a`, `Int`, `Ord a`).
+    2. `::` is an annotation operator, represented infix, which relates a name `foo` (to the left) with its type and type constraints (i.e., `a`, `Int`, `Ord a`).
 This one is difficult to Hoogle.
 In fact, I have not been able to find any authoritative documentation on it at all.
     3. The [instance context](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#class-and-instances-declarations) specifies of type constraints on variables used within the function.
     4. [`(=>)`](https://wiki.haskell.org/Keywords#.3D.3E), represented infix, relates an **instance context** to subsequent flow of function application to arguments.
     5. `t a` can be considered a generalization of syntactic sugar we've seen previously; namely, `[a]`.
 We'll learn more about this sort of syntax later.